landonma/datamanagement/index.md

 The guidance document is meant to help you think about the important parts of each section and is **not** meant to be edited and published.
 This document will help illustrate what is important to include and consider in each section.

+## Customizing Github Pages
+When you use Github Pages your repository is your webserver.
+Therefor, the file titled "index" will be the homepage of your website.
+For the repository we created that page is the one you are reading right now.
+For your repository you will want something that suites your needs.
+You may want a list of links for this page with some basic text.
+To do this, use the markdown file as a template and complete the following steps
+* Edit the links to match the file names in your repository.
+If you don't change any of the file names the link

+Github has also created a number of themes for the Pages sites which can be viewed [here](http://jekyllthemes.org/).
+Instructions on how to apply the themes are [here](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/).
+* I suggest editing the "_ config" file as describe as it is easily reversed or changed later.